kammanz/raptors-app/README.md

-#Raptors Search App
+#NBA Player Search App

-This app lets you search through Raptor players and view their statistics, as well as view the results of recent Raptor games and their current place in the standings.
+This app lets you search NBA players for their statistics.
+You can search by team and/or NBA season.
+I made this app to help Fantasy NBA players look up stats and choose their team, or avid fans interested in player performance.

-Getting Started
+#Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 Prerequisites